-Join Bill Ferguson for an in-depth discussion in this video Configuring OSPF routing, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Configuring OSPF routing, part of Learning VMware NSX.

 - In a network that is not very dynamic,…that's not changing all the time,…static routes might do the job.…In a network that is dynamic,…we really need the routers to talk to each other…and share information.…Routers do that with what's called routing protocols,…The reason I say routing like that is because…I want you to distinguish it between routed protocols.…Routed protocols are like IP, or IPX, or AppleTalk.…They actually push the packets around.…Routing protocols are the protocols routers use…to communicate information about networks…that they're aware of.…